llnl/smith/src/docs/sphinx/quickstart.rst

    python3 scripts/uberenv/uberenv.py --project-json=scripts/spack/devtools.json --spack-env-file=scripts/spack/configs/linux_ubuntu_24/spack.yaml --prefix=../path/to/install

-Unlike Smith's library dependencies, our developer tools can be built with any compiler because they are not linked into the serac executable.
+Unlike Smith's library dependencies, our developer tools can be built with any compiler because they are not linked into the smith executable.
 We recommend Clang 19 because we have tested that they all build with that compiler.

 Building Smith's Dependencies via Spack/uberenv